mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 ```

 !!! tip "Tip"
-    We also provide functions to print or save state estimation results, such as estimated values and residuals.
+    JuliaGrid also provides functions to print or save state estimation results, such as estimated values and residuals.
 For more details, users can consult the [Power and Current Analysis](@ref PMUSEPowerCurrentAnalysisManual) section of this manual.

 ---

 ## Alternative Formulations
 The resolution of the WLS state estimation problem using the conventional method typically progresses smoothly.
 However, it is widely acknowledged that in certain situations common to real-world systems, this method can be vulnerable to numerical instabilities.
 Such conditions might impede the algorithm from finding a satisfactory solution.
 In such scenarios, users may choose to apply an alternative formulation of the WLS estimator.

 These alternative methods are applicable when measurement errors are uncorrelated and the precision matrix is diagonal.
-Therefore, as a preliminary step, we need to eliminate the correlation, as we did previously:
+Therefore, as a preliminary step, the correlation must be eliminated, as shown previously:
 ```@example PMUOptimalPlacement
 updatePmu!(monitoring; label = "PMU 5 (Bus 3)", correlated = false)
 nothing # hide